-The high intensity discharge lighting system operates at a very high voltage.
+The High Intensity Discharge (HID) lighting system operates at a very high voltage.
 If you try to service any of the system components, you could be seriously injured.
 Have your dealer or a qualified technician service them.

 After an HID headlamp bulb has been replaced, the beam might be a slightly different shade than it was originally.
 This is normal.